jbakosi/piac/doc/README.md

 The daemon is threaded so it can use multiple CPU cores.
 At this time, there are two different threads

-1. RPC, used to communicate with peers.
-(Source code associated with this thread is labeled by `rpc`, for _remote procedure call_ or _remote process communication_.)
+1. P2P, used to communicate with peers.
+(Source code associated with this thread is labeled by `p2p`)
 2. DB, used for dealing with the ad database.
 (Source code associated with this thread is labeled by `db`.)